50 Secrets Hospitals Don’t Want to Tell You (But Every Patient Should Know)

 “Eight out of ten hospital bills we see contain an error, so check your bill carefully.
 You may identify a drug you didn’t take.
 Or you know that you discontinued a treatment on Tuesday, but you were charged for Wednesday.
 The number on the bill is only a starting point.
 Try to negotiate for 35 to 50 percent off the charges.” —Pat Palmer, CEO of Medical Billing Advocates of America.
 Find out how much you pay for healthcare compared to other states.

 “Fifteen to 30 percent of everything we do—tests, medications, and procedures—is unnecessary, our research has shown.
 It’s partly because of patient demand; it’s partly to prevent malpractice.
 When your doctor orders a test, ask why, what he expects to learn, and how your care will change if you don’t have it.” —Marty Makary, MD.
-Learn if genetic testing is really worth it.

 Hospitals are becoming more like hotels